Mega Man (1987 video game): Legacy

 The North American Mega Man release's inaccurate artwork is renowned for its poor quality, and blamed by Inafune for the region's weak sales.

 Capcom's sales department originally believed that the game would not sell, but after Japan had received limited quantities, it had been seen as successful enough to quickly commission an American localization.
 As part of the rushed localization, the president of Capcom U.S.A. told the marketing representative to have a cover done by the next day, so he had a friend draw it within about six hours.
 Inafune blamed the game's relatively poor North American performance on its region-specific cover art, which visualized elements not found in the game: Mega Man himself resembles a man rather than a boy, his costume is colored yellow and blue instead of being entirely blue, and he is holding a handgun rather than having his arm cannon.
 Over the years, the cover art has been infamous in the gaming community.
 It has been considered one of the worst game covers of all time by publications including GameSpy, Wired, and OC Weekly.
-The cancelled Mega Man Universe featured a "Bad Box Art Mega Man" playable character alongside the classic 8-bit Mega Man.
+The cancelled Mega Man Universe was planned to feature a "Bad Box Art Mega Man" playable character alongside the classic 8-bit Mega Man.
 "Bad Box Art Mega Man" has since become a playable character in Street Fighter X Tekken.
+The TV series Mega Man: Fully Charged features an amateur superhero named Man Man whose outfit is physically based on the bad box art design.